photoprism/photoprism/README.md

 [issues]: https://github.com/photoprism/photoprism/issues
 [license]: https://github.com/photoprism/photoprism/blob/master/LICENSE

-PhotoPrism is a free tool for managing large amounts of JPEG and RAW photos.
-All data is intentionally stored in the file system for easy backup and reliable long-term accessibility.
+PhotoPrism is a free tool for importing, filtering and archiving large amounts of JPEG and RAW photos.
+Originals, thumbnails and metadata are stored in the file system for easy backup and reliable long-term accessibility.

 **Note: This software is still pre-alpha and under active development.